 The best solution is to find the most experienced and specialist advisor.
 Ideally, this advisor will have the strongest demonstratable track record of success of advising people just like you.
 However, there’s more to it than that.

-In order to ensure the best match with a financial partner, a developer first needs to understand the nuances of their own project, and have a clear idea of what type of finance is needed and how to pitch the strengths and weaknesses of the development to a potential lender.
+In order to ensure the best match with a financial partner, a developer first needs to understand the nuances of their own project, have a clear idea of what type of finance is needed, and how to pitch the strengths and weaknesses of the development to a potential lender.

-Having a comprehensive understanding of the development’s budget, target sales market and the risks and financial requirements in specific market conditions are essential to creating successful strategies going forward, and will help narrow down finance partners that are well versed in that specific project type.
+Having a comprehensive understanding of the development’s budget, target sales market, the risks, and financial requirements in specific market conditions are essential to creating successful strategies going forward.
+Understanding these critical elements will help narrow down finance business partners that are well versed in your specific project type.

-Before securing funding for your next development, it is imperative that you communicate with the financier about any project concerns.
+Before securing the funds required for your next development project, it is imperative that you communicate with the financier about any project concerns.
 The due diligence process can only increase your credibility with financiers and position your development as less of a financial risk.

-By the same logic, the more a developer understands the capabilities of potential financiers, the more confident they’ll be in knowing they’ll have access to the right lender for the project.
-By listening to your network and investigating the history of a finance partner, it can improve the potential of your development from the outset.
+By the same logic, the more a developer understands the capabilities of potential financiers, the more confident they will be in knowing they have access to the right lender for the project.
+By listening to your network and investigating the history of a finance business partner, you can improve the potential of your development from the outset.